-- (a) The Capital Development Board shall promulgate rules 1 2 for the development of prequalified supplier lists for construction and construction-related professional services 3 and the periodic updating of those lists.
-Construction and 4 5 construction-related professional services contracts over \$25,000 may be awarded to any qualified suppliers.
-6 - 7 (b) The Illinois Power Agency shall promulgate rules for 8 the development of prequalified supplier lists 9 construction and construction-related professional services and the periodic updating of those lists.
-Construction and 10 11 construction related professional services contracts over 12 \$25,000 may be awarded to any qualified suppliers, pursuant to 13 a competitive bidding process. - (Source: P.A.
-90-572, eff. date See Sec.
-99-5.)
-14 - 15 (30 ILCS 500/30-22)
+- (a) The Capital Development Board shall promulgate rules for the development of prequalified supplier lists for construction and construction-related professional services and the periodic updating of those lists.
+Construction and construction-related professional services contracts over \$25,000 may be awarded to any qualified suppliers. - (b) The Illinois Power Agency shall promulgate rules for the development of prequalified supplier lists for construction and construction-related professional services and the periodic updating of those lists.
+Construction and construction related professional services contracts over \$25,000 may be awarded to any qualified suppliers, pursuant to a competitive bidding process.

 - Sec.
 30-22.
 Construction contracts; responsible bidder requirements.
-To be considered a responsible bidder on a construction contract for purposes of this Code, a bidder must comply with all of the following requirements and must present satisfactory evidence of that compliance to the appropriate construction agency: - 22 (1) The bidder must comply with all applicable laws concerning the bidder's entitlement to conduct business in 23 24 Illinois. - 25 (2) The bidder must comply with all applicable

-1 provisions of the Prevailing Wage Act.
+To be considered a responsible bidder on a construction contract for purposes of this Code, a bidder must comply with all of the following requirements and must present satisfactory evidence of that compliance to the appropriate construction agency: - (1) The bidder must comply with all applicable laws concerning the bidder's entitlement to conduct business in Illinois. - (2) The bidder must comply with all applicable provisions of the Prevailing Wage Act.